Migrating from OpenTracing

 async_hooks for Node.js and

-context managers make tracing instrumentation a much less invasive and onerous
+These context managers make tracing instrumentation a much less invasive and

-task, compared to adding a span as a parameter to every method which needs to
+onerous task, compared to adding a span as a parameter to every method which

 However, the OpenTracing API predates the common use of these context managers.
 OpenTracing code which passes the current active span as a parameter may create problems when mixed with OpenTelemetry code that stores the active span in a context manager.
 Using both methods within the same trace may create broken or mismatched spans, and is not recommended.